mosip/documentation/docs/id-lifecycle-management.md

 - Incase the system finds an error in the demographic data, documents or biometric data provided by an individual, the correction flow is triggered.
 - Before issuing the UIN for the individual, the incorrect or incomplete information provided by the individual is intimated to them.
 - Once the corrected information is received by the system, a correction procedure is triggered.
-- Updated ID credentials sent to the resident via the country’ configured printing and postal service.
+- Updated ID credentials are sent to the resident via the country’ configured printing and postal service.